Keibert Ruiz Player Props: Nationals vs. Padres

-Keibert Ruiz -- hitting .200 with two doubles, a home run, three walks and four RBI in his past 10 games -- will be in action for the Washington Nationals versus the San Diego Padres, with Yu Darvish on the mound, on May 23 at 7:05 PM ET.
+Keibert Ruiz -- .176 average over his past 10 games -- will be in action for the Washington Nationals against the San Diego Padres, with Ryan Weathers on the hill, on May 24 at 7:05 PM ET.

-In his previous game, he went 1-for-3 with an RBI against the Tigers.
+He had a hitless performance in his previous game (0-for-4) against the Padres.

 Keibert Ruiz Game Info & Props vs. the Padres